Designing Simple Mechanisms: Taking mechanisms literally

 Participants in real-world mechanisms do not always recognize that the mechanism is incentive-compatible.
-The modern NRMP algorithm is (for all practical purposes) incentive-compatible\footnote{The NRMP uses the applicant-proposing deferred acceptance algorithm, modified to account for couples.
+The modern algorithm for the National Resident Matching Program is (for all practical purposes) incentive-compatible\footnote{The program now uses the applicant-proposing deferred acceptance algorithm, modified to account for couples.
 The standard deferred acceptance algorithm is strategy-proof for the proposing side \citep{dubins1981machiavelli}, but accounting for couples slightly undermines this property.
-Computational experiments indicate that the probability that an applicant can profitably deviate under the NRMP algorithm is about $1$ in $10,000$ \citep{roth1999redesign}.}, and the NRMP prominently advises that participants should rank jobs in their preferred order.
-Nonetheless, 17\% of graduating medical students claim, when surveyed, to have submitted a non-truthful rank-order list to the NRMP \citep{rees2018suboptimal}. \cite{rees2018experimental} recruited medical students who recently participated in the NRMP, to be subjects in an incentived experiment with the same NRMP algorithm.
-They found that a similar proportion (23\%) of subjects submit non-truthful rank-order lists in the experiment.
+Computational experiments indicate that the probability that an applicant can profitably deviate under the modern algorithm is about $1$ in $10,000$ \citep{roth1999redesign}.}, and the program prominently advises that applicants should rank jobs in their preferred order.
+Nonetheless, 17 percent of applicants claimed, when surveyed, to have submitted a non-truthful rank-order list \citep{rees2018suboptimal}.
+When \cite{rees2018experimental} recruited medical students who recently participated in the National Resident Matching Program to take part in an incentivized experiment with the same algorithm, they found that 23 percent of subjects submitted non-truthful rank-order lists in the experiment.
 As further evidence, in strategy-proof mechanisms that match students to degree programs, some students make unambiguous mistakes.
-They rank a program without a scholarship above \textit{the same program} with a scholarship, even though the scholarship is worth thousands of euros \citep{hassidim2021limits, shorrer2023dominated}.
+They rank a program without a scholarship above the same program with a scholarship, even though the scholarship is worth thousands of euros.
+This behavior has been found in matching mechanisms for graduate psychology degrees in Israel \citep{hassidim2021limits} and for undergraduate degrees in Hungary \citep{shorrer2023dominated}.